A Tale of Giants

 Then, the river began to dry up.

 Then, the river did dry up, and the valley went with it.

-Then the last giant fell unconscious into the dirt.
+Then the last giant fell unconscious to the dirt.
 When they began to wake, the rain had begun to fall.
 At first they rejoiced and there was much celebration; the Monks Tribe was saved!
 The river would flow once more, their crops would resume growth, the fish and the wild game would come back!
 The giants of the Monksville valley did their dance for the Great Spirit and it saw, and it clapped its hands, and it delivered.

 Shinecycles passed and the monsoon didn’t cease.
-More passed and the storm did not relent.
+More passed and the storm still did not relent.
 The floods began and the gardens were ruined.
 The cabins and huts began to collapse.
 The rain fell upon the valley in troves, unceasingly and without mercy.

-The rain fell for days after the split, then kept falling until it could fall no more, and the dark clouds finally left the sky.
+The rain fell for days after the split, then kept falling until it could fall no more and the dark clouds finally left the sky.

 The Giant was the first to inspect the aftermath, and he was duly amazed; atop the crag where the Wanaque River once flowed into the Reservoir there was a massive dam, likely built by beavers after the giants had taken cover.
-As the rest of the Monks Tribe emerged into the world, The Giant climbed the treacherous climb and nearly fell right back down when he saw what he saw: the valley was gone, filled with water past the brim of the dusty downslope.
+As the remainder of the Monks Tribe emerged into the world, The Giant climbed the treacherous climb and nearly fell right back down when he saw what he saw: the valley was gone, filled with water past the brim of the dusty downslope.